 - Start by reviewing your lease.
 Many written leases have terms that say what happens if a rental property is affected by a disaster.
 If you do not have a copy of your lease, ask your landlord. - Under a typical lease, it is the tenant's responsibility to have maintained renter's insurance for their personal property.
-If there is damage, the tenant should contact their insurance company.
-Homeowner's insurance policies do not typically cover a tenant's personal property. - If there is no renter's insurance or other coverage, the tenant can submit a claim can to FEMA.
-Those claims usually must be made within 50 days of the disaster declaration but be sure to check all deadlines with FEMA. - A tenant can also apply for low-interest loans through the Small Business Administration (SBA) to cover residential losses not fully compensated by insurance.
+If there is damage to their personal property, the tenant should contact their insurance company.
+Homeowner's insurance policies do not typically cover a tenant's personal property. - If there is no renter's insurance or other coverage, the tenant can submit a claim to FEMA.
+Those claims usually must be made within 50 days of the disaster declaration but be sure to check all deadlines with FEMA.
+In the event a claim is denied by FEMA, the claimant may appeal. - A tenant can also apply for low-interest loans through the Small Business Administration (SBA) to cover residential losses not fully compensated by insurance.
 Loans are available up to \$200,000 for primary residence and \$40,000 for personal property, including renter losses.
 More information is available at https://disasterloanassistance.sba.gov/ or call: 1-800-659-2955, email: disastercustomerservice@sba.gov or stop by the Disaster Assistance Center (DAC). - There may be additional resources to cover property loss coming available in the coming weeks.
 Check back with Community Mediation and Resolution Center for updated resources.